legiz-ru/remnawave-reverse-proxy/README.md

 ### Server Using NGINX Reverse Proxy
 This script is designed to streamline the setup of a reverse proxy server using NGINX and Xray, as well as to automate the installation of the Remnawave control panel and node.
 In this configuration, Xray operates directly on port 443, forwarding traffic through a socket that NGINX listens to.
 This approach minimizes unnecessary TCP overhead, delivering improved performance and connection reliability.
 > [!IMPORTANT]
-> This script has been tested in a KVM virtualization environment.
-For proper operation, you will need your own domain, which must be linked to Cloudflare.
-It is recommended to run the script with root privileges on a freshly installed system.
+> Supports Debian and Ubuntu.
+The script has been tested in a KVM virtualization environment.
+For proper operation, you will need your own domain.
+It is recommended to run it with root privileges on a freshly installed system.

 The script supports deployment on either a single server (with both the panel and node together) or two separate servers, depending on your needs: